 From ancient islands to adrenaline activities, here are four great things to do in Ireland (that you probably didn’t know about).

-Ireland is a dynamic destination and a common entry on travellers’ bucket lists.
+Ireland is a dynamic destination and a common entry on travellers’ bucket lists, especially if you are backpacking Ireland, and before you visit, you should check out the Ultimate Ireland packing list.
 While the most popular destinations are known by many – Giant’s Causeway, Cliffs of Moher, Guinness Storehouse – there are tonnes of lesser-known gems.

 Here we round up four great things to do in Ireland (that you probably didn’t know about).